Last updated on August 9, 2023

 While Neat devices deliver great experiences through the Zoom and Microsoft Teams native applications, we understand our customers may sometimes be invited to meetings on other services, without a platform-level interoperability solution available.
 For these scenarios, we want to give Neat customers a method to use our devices on any platform.
 The BYOD Mode feature offers the ability to use your devices for ad-hoc meetings requiring a 3rd party video service, but keeping the benefits of Neat’s hardware and features.

-This document will give you step-by-step instructions on how to enable BYOD (Bring Your Own Device) Mode, formerly called USB Mode, on your Neat Bar and Neat Board.
-(Other Neat products such as Neat Bar Pro and Neat Frame do not currently support this feature.)
+This document will give you step-by-step instructions on how to enable BYOD (Bring Your Own Device) Mode, formerly called USB Mode, on your Neat Bar, Neat Board, or Neat Bar Pro (The Neat Frame does not currently support this feature).

 - HDMI Cable (existing content-share HDMI cable can be used for BYOD Mode on Bar)